 Within the Victorian church are two superb relics of the Saxon period.
 One is a spiral cross-head, probably of 10th-century origin.

-The second item of early origin is an utterly superb rectangular font, which must rank as one of the best late Saxon or early Norman fonts in the country.
+The second item of early origin is an utterly magnificent rectangular font, which must rank as one of the best late Saxon or early Norman fonts in the country.
 There is some debate about the age of the Bridekirk font; some estimates place it in the 12th century, others as early as the 10th century or even earlier.
 It is thought to have been found at Papcastle and brought to Bridekirk at some point in the past.

-The carving is truly magnificent, but it is a Runic inscription on one side that has historians and linguists puzzled.
+The carving is stunning, but it is a Runic inscription on one side that has historians and linguists puzzled.
 This reads something like 'Er Ekard han men egrocten. and to dis men red wer Taner men brogton' and has been variously interpreted as meaning 'Here Ekard was converted, and to this man's example were the Danes brought.' or 'Richard he me wrought, and to this beauty me brought'.
 Hmm... well, that's clear, then!

 But however puzzling the inscription, there can be no doubting the wonderful clarity of the carving.
 The font is divided into two roughly equal sections, tapering slightly outwards towards the top.